 With even more drastic austerity cuts on the horizon we’ll see more public sector professional making the transition into the private sector.
 The biggest hurdle they’ll encounter is probably perception.
 Many private sector managers and business owners perceive public sector people as second rate.
 Cozy life.
 No targets.
 No accountability.
 Slow-moving.
 Big budgets.

-Now, we know that’s not the case – we’ve seen it work often – but perception is often reality so candidates have to use their CV to challenge that perception enough to get an interview and secure an opportunity to switch poor perception into a positive reality.
+Now, we know that’s not the case – we’ve seen it work often.
+But perception is often reality.
+So candidates have to use their CV to challenge that perception enough to get an interview.
+And secure an opportunity to switch poor perception into a positive reality.

-- Know your audience: Use business language and avoid public sector jargon.
+Use business language and avoid public sector jargon.
 Budgets, objectives, strategy, P&L are applied on both sides of the virtual ‘fence.’

-- Show understanding.
 Counter the ‘public sector people don’t know business’ by writing a covering letter that applies your skills, abilities and achievements to the needs of the role and the company.
 Show you’ve done your research and that you understand what the company does and where and how they operate.
 If you’ve worked with private sector organisations as part of your public sector role it’s worth noting this in your CV.